Trip to Mars would likely exceed radiation limits for astronauts

 By Irene Klotz

-CAPE CANAVERAL, Fla., May 30 Radiation levels measured by NASA's Mars Curiosity rover show astronauts likely would exceed current U.S. exposure limits during a roundtrip mission to Mars, scientists said on Thursday.
+CAPE CANAVERAL, Florida Radiation levels measured by NASA's Mars Curiosity rover show astronauts likely would exceed current U.S. exposure limits during a roundtrip mission to Mars, scientists said on Thursday.

 The rover landed on Mars in August to search for habitats that could have supported past microbial life.